abenhamdine/awesome-extjs/README.md

 - [Blog of Steve Drucker](https://druckit.wordpress.com/) - Some articles about ExtJS.
 - [Alex'blog](https://abarre.wordpress.com/) - A few articles about ExtJS.
 - [Blog of Vladimir Popa](http://vadimpopa.com/) - A blog with some good articles about ExtJS.
-- [Anton Fisher's notes](https://antonfisher.com/) - Blog by a javascript developer (ExtJS, nodejs, bash).
+- [Anton Fisher's notes](https://antonfisher.com/) - Blog by a JavaScript developer (ExtJS, Node.js, bash).
 - [Blog of Modus Create](http://moduscreate.com/category/sencha/) - Articles on ExtJS.
 - [Reanimatter](http://reanimatter.com/tag/ext-js/) - Articles on ExtJS.
 - [existdissolve.com](http://existdissolve.com/) - A blog with a few articles about ExtJS.